OpenRCT2/OpenRCT2/distribution/readme.txt

 to all files in this distribution, except as noted below.

 argparse | MIT licence.
-CuTest   | zlib licence.
 Jansson  | MIT licence.
-libcURL  | MIT (or Modified BSD-style) licence. libspeex | BSD-style license.
+libcURL  | MIT (or Modified BSD-style) licence. libspeex | BSD-style license. libpng   | libpng licence.
-LodePNG  | zlib licence.
 SDL2     | zlib licence.
+SDL2 TTF | zlib licence.
+zlib     | zlib licence.

 Licences for sub-libraries used by the above may vary.
 For more information, visit the libraries' respective official websites.